bootstrap-vue/bootstrap-vue/src/components/skeleton/README.md

     <h5>Image bottom</h5>
     <b-card no-body img-bottom>
       <b-card-body>
         Some quick example text to build on the card and make up the bulk of the card's content.
       </b-card-body>
-      <b-skeleton-image card-image="bottom" aspect="3:1"></b-skeleton-image>
+      <b-skeleton-img card-img="bottom" aspect="3:1"></b-skeleton-img>
     </b-card>
   </b-col>
 </b-row>